ahmed12hesham/library.github.io/README.md

 5. Open your browser, and type `http://localhost/phpmyadmin`, to open PHPMyAdmin home page
 6. Create a new database with the name `pdfBooks`
 7. Import the `pdfbooks.sql` file to this database (This file located in `sql` folder which exist in the `pdfbooks` folder)
-5. Open your browser, and type `http://localhost/pdfbooks`, to open the main page of the website
+8. Open your browser, and type `http://localhost/pdfbooks`, to open the main page of the website
-6. Navigate to `http://localhost/pdfbooks/dashboard`, to open admin dashboard of the website
+9. Navigate to `http://localhost/pdfbooks/dashboard`, to open admin dashboard of the website 10.create a folder named uploads and in this folder make a two folders one named bookCovers and another named books

 ### Credentials